 One cluster of projects in the SFPUC capital program is the Water System Improvement Program (WSIP), which ensures that the regional water system can deliver water for public health, firefighting, and disaster recovery as quickly as possible following a seismic event.
 The majority of the WSIP infrastructure projects have been completed.
-The current forecasted date for completion of the overall WSIP is June 2023.
+The SFPUC has an ongoing capital program to ensure the integrity of the system.